 Have you given some thought to setting aside money for a financial emergency?
-Whether it's in case you lose your job, need to replace the furnace or have an unexpected car repair, your goal is to make sure you're covered without going overboard.
+Whether it's in case you lose your job, need to replace the furnace or have an unexpected car repair, your goal is to make sure you're covered.

-If you've managed to save a moderate amount of money in your accounts, keeping a separate emergency reserve may not be necessary.
+If you've managed to save a moderate amount of money, keeping a separate emergency reserve may not be necessary.
 In addition to tapping taxable accounts for a source of funds in the event of an emergency, other options that you may wish to consider after reviewing the risks, including the risk of loss of compounding, with your tax advisor and others include:

 - What happens if you borrow against a life insurance policy's cash value?
-Be aware that if you don't repay the loan—plus the interest charged—your policy's cash value and its death benefit will decline.
-In addition, if you don't repay the loan plus interest, your policy could lapse.
-If the total amount withdrawn exceeds the premiums paid for the policy, the excess would be taxable.
+Be aware that if you don't repay the loan—plus the interest charged—your policy's cash value and its death benefit may decrease.
+In addition, if you don't repay the loan plus interest, your policy could lapse if you leave your policy underfunded.
+If the total amount withdrawn exceeds the premiums paid for the policy, the excess may be considered taxable income.

 - What happens if you borrow from your 401(k) plan?
 This option may involve some financial risk.
-If you can't repay your 401(k) loan, it may be considered a distribution, possibly triggering income taxes and probably a 10 percent tax penalty.
-If your employer offers a 401(k) matching contribution, you may still come out ahead funding the plan and getting the match, even if you later have to cash out the account and pay income taxes and tax penalties.
+If you can't repay your 401(k) loan, it may be considered a distribution, possibly triggering income taxes and probably an additional 10% percent tax penalty.
+Many employer 401ks have financial hardship provisions that permit withdrawals/loans.